 The primary role of the Assessor's Division, under the direction of the Board of Assessors, is the valuation of all real and personal property in the Town.
 The State Department of Revenue (DOR) requires that all property be valued at full and fair cash value which ensures that all property owners pay their fair share of the yearly tax burden.
 The Assessor's Division is responsible for meeting and adhering to strict certification requirements of the DOR.
-To meet these requirements, the Assessors are obligated to revalue all properties yearly and, once every three years, undergo a state recertification audit.
-In addition to appraisal duties, the Assessor's Division is responsible for the processing of statutory tax exemptions; tax abatement filings for real estate and motor vehicle excise taxes; maintaining and updating records of deeds received from the Registry of Deeds; processing of water and sewer betterments; maintaining records of exempt property and defending Appellate Tax Board cases.
+To meet these requirements, the Assessors are obligated to analyze and adjust the values of all properties annually and, once every five years, undergo a full recertification.
+In addition to appraisal duties, the Assessor's Division is responsible for the administration of statutory tax exemptions; tax abatement filings for real estate and motor vehicle excise taxes; maintaining and updating records following Registry of Deeds transactions; processing of betterments; maintaining tax maps; maintaining records of exempt property; and defense of values at the Appellate Tax Board.